John Andariese: Business career

 Andariese was the chief executive officer and founder of TViMedia, an advertising sales company based in Manhattan, New York.

 Awards

-Andariese was a member of the New York City Basketball Hall of Fame and the Fordham Basketball Hall of Fame.
-In 2014, he was inducted into The Naismith Memorial Basketball Hall of Fame as a Curt Gowdy Award winner.
+Andariese was inducted into the Fordham Basketball Hall of Fame in 1978, the New York City Basketball Hall of Fame in 2009 and The Naismith Memorial Basketball Hall of Fame as a Curt Gowdy Award winner of 2014.
 Andariese died on March 13, 2017, at age 78.

 Quotes

 "After what seems like a lifetime behind the microphone and having the good fortune and privilege to be part of nearly 40 years of Knicks' history, I've decided it's time to step away to spend time with my wonderful wife Maureen, my three beautiful daughters and my four grandchildren...
 I've been blessed to be able to cover one of the greatest sports teams on the planet, one with the most knowledgeable and passionate fans.
 It's now time to shift my focus to my family and my position as CEO of TVI Media.
 I'm grateful to MSG Networks and the Knicks for giving me this wonderful opportunity and for all of the love and affection shown to me by our New York basketball savvy fans, who have been such an important part of my life.
 I'm pleased beyond words to have been able to share my enthusiasm and passion for Knicks basketball with them.
 I'll miss you all."